osm-search/Nominatim/docs/admin/Import.md

 ### Testing the installation

-Run this script to verify all required tables and indices got created successfully.
+Run this script to verify that all required tables and indices got created successfully.

 ```sh
 nominatim admin --check-database